lulululolulu/Starling-Notion-Integration/README.md

 - Log in to https://developer.starlingbank.com/ to get a Starling Bank API access token.
 - Go to https://www.notion.so/my-integrations to build an internal integration and get a Notion API key.
 - Follow this link https://developers.notion.com/reference/retrieve-a-database to get your notion database id.
+- Remember to share your database with the notion integration: View database -> ... -> Connect to -> Your integration

 ## Installation